ZoinerTejada/hdinsight-docs/hdinsight-hive-analyze-sensor-data.md

 [hvac csv file](./media/hdinsight-hive-analyze-sensor-data/hvac.csv)

-## Creating Hive Tables to Query the Sensor Data in the Azure Storage Blobs
+### Creating Hive Tables to Query the Sensor Data in the Azure Storage blobs

 The following Hive statement creates an external table that allows Hive to query data stored in Azure Blob Storage.
 External tables preserve the data in the original file format while allowing Hive to perform queries against the data within the file.
 In this case, the data is stored in the file as comma separated values (CSV).